How To Start My Baby On Solid Foods: Part 2

 Baby sitting in high chair eating food with a spoon

-PARENT TIP: Remember that baby may take 10-15 times to accept or like the food.
+PARENT TIP: Most importantly, remember that baby may take 10-15 times to accept or like the food.
 Try not to get discouraged.
 Stay with it!
 It'll pay off.
 Your little babe WILL become a foodie! -- Parents Everywhere & Academy of Pediatrics

-If your baby has been primarily breastfed: pureed meat or poultry may be a great first food because they provide iron and zinc in a more easily absorbed form than plant-based foods.
-Babies are born with sufficient iron stores (from mother's blood while in the womb), but those reserves naturally deplete by about 6 months of age so it is important to look for foods that are rich in iron.
+ureed meat or poultry may be a great first food because they provide iron and zinc in a more easily absorbed form than plant-based foods.
 Meat and poultry are also rich in protein & B vitamins and are easy on the tummy -- making them another great first food.

-Check out these "C" Square Meals -- Mango Coconut Chicken (pictured above), Apple Curry Chicken, and Harvest Feast -- all made with organic chicken bone broth.
+Our animal-based meals are made with organic chicken bone broth.
 Bone broth is a great source of protein and is known to help support a healthy gut and immune function, among other benefits.
+Our favorite animal-based meals rich in Iron + Vitamin C include:

-Public Service Announcement: we proudly use THE BEST BONE BROTH - Roli Roti Butcher's Bone Broth.
+We proudly use the best bone broth - Roli Roti Butcher's Bone Broth.
 It's locally-sourced, super gelatinous (packed with nutrients and natural gelatin), and made of only organic chicken bones & carrots.
 No salt, preservatives, or additives.

 Puree baby food made with premium proteins such as bone broth